PlutoDAO/loans-sdk/README.md

 #### IBalanceDto

-An object representing the required info to determine how much will be the loan
+An object representing the required info to determine which asset is used to take the loan and how much will be the amount

 ```ts
 interface IBalanceDto {